 For more information, please visit the Sexual Harassment and Title IX page >>

-The Student at Risk Team (SART) at QVCC is comprised of representatives from several areas across the College, who bring their collective expertise to assess and respond to students of concern, both situational and behavioral.
+The Behavioral Intervention Team (BIT) at QVCC is comprised of representatives from several areas across the College, who bring their collective expertise to assess and respond to students of concern, both situational and behavioral.
 Situations can vary both in type and level of urgency.
-Student related concerns can be referred to SART by faculty, staff, students and/or community members.
+Student related concerns can be referred to BIT by faculty, staff, students and/or community members.

-Please see below for some examples of concerns considered by SART:
+Please see below for some examples of concerns considered by BIT:

 - Mental, emotional, and minor physical health concerns